scuzzydude/asimov/asimov.md

 "Several times.
 It was peaceful.
 He would go out there, have some food, take a nap, and get in touch with the spirit of rebounding."

 The painting was hung high, right at Hakeem's eye level.
-He noticed that the painting was slightly askew, and reach up to level it, happy to find a familiar reminder of Texas in the strange city of the ice and snow.
+He noticed that the painting was slightly askew.
+He reached up to level it, happy to find a familiar reminder of Texas in the strange city of the ice and snow.
 He nudged it a half a turn to the right, the wall swung backwards and a passageway opened up.

 "Good job, *Dream*," Michael said.
 "You found the place they keep all that NBA money.
 Let's go."